Field Day Information

 Anyone is welcome to stop by and see Amateur Radio in action.
-You will need to pay admission to get into the Imagination Station, but there is no additional charge to see our display.

 If you are so inclined, we will also have a "Get On the Air" station.
 Anyone, licensed or not, can operate the radio themselves to see if Amateur Radio is something that interests you.
 There is no real age limit, children of any age that can speak English are welcome to try it out!

 We look forward to seeing you at the Fort!

 As always, the following frequencies will be used for W9REG operations:

 Field Day is an event organized and sponsored by the American Radio Relay League.
 For more information, be sure to visit them at arrl.org/field-day.